shun60s/Vocal-Tube-Noise-S-Model/README.md

 ## Document

+There is a document, Explain-E.pdf, in the docs folder.
-Please see related WEB [Fricative voice /sa/ sound waveform generation by two tubes model and noise source](https://wsignal.sakura.ne.jp/onsei2007/python4-e.html) or
+For more information, please see related WEB [Fricative voice /sa/ sound waveform generation by two tubes model and noise source](https://wsignal.sakura.ne.jp/onsei2007/python4-e.html) or
 [same content in Japanese](https://wsignal.sakura.ne.jp/onsei2007/python4.html)